 There are many ways noise can end up in your recording, but once it’s in there, there are not many ways to get it out.

-It may not be possible to get out all of the background noise in your work, but with the right adjustments and a good noise reduction plugin, you should be able to reduce noise considerably.
+It may not be possible to eliminate all of the background noise in your work, but with the right adjustments and a good noise reduction plug-in, you should be able to reduce noise considerably.

 To be able to remove background noise from video largely depends on what platform you’re using.
 In this article, we’ll talk about how to remove background noise in DaVinci Resolve.